SergeyKharenko/esp-eth-drivers/ethernet_init/README.md

+# Important Statement
+This is a fork, just adds support of new NICs.
+If you don't need to use these NICs, please refer to [espressif/ethernet_init](https://components.espressif.com/components/espressif/ethernet_init/) !!!

 # Component for Ethernet Initialization

 This component makes it easier to set up and control Ethernet connections in Espressif IoT projects.
 It hides the lower-level complexities of Ethernet driver initialization and configuration, so developers can focus on building their applications without delving deep into hardware details.